Actuarial Science Advisory Board

 BYU – BS IN ACTUARIAL SCIENCE

 Mark Brown is currently Business Operations Director at PEHP, a nonprofit trust providing health, life and disability benefits to Utah’s public employees (the state of Utah, its counties, cities, school districts, and other public agencies), and is responsible for overseeing all operating functions including actuarial, analytic and reporting functions, for the company.

 BYU – BS IN STATISTICS

 Lee Gold is a Principal at Mercer and is the Defined Benefit Segment Leader for the Western US.
-He has been with Mercer for over 17 years and has over 25 years of employee benefit consulting experience.
-Lee works with a variety of clients including hospitals, manufacturing and transportation companies, and government contractors.
+He has been with Mercer for over 23 years and has over 33 years of employee benefit consulting experience.
+During his career, he has consulted with companies in various industries, including manufacturing, transportation, healthcare, and government contractors.

 At Mercer, Lee has consulted with employers regarding, plan design, and risk management strategies for their pension, defined contribution, and retiree medical programs.
 Lee’s passion for optimal plan designs has led to creative and innovative solutions, as well as numerous speaking engagements, primarily on the topic of risk-sharing pension plan designs.
 Lee authored a paper that was published in The Retirement Forum of the Society of Actuaries (April 2019) where he discussed the efficiencies of risk-sharing pension plan designs versus defined contribution plans.

-Lee graduated Cum Laude from Brigham Young University with a bachelor’s degree in statistics.
-He is an Associate in the Society of Actuaries, an Enrolled Actuary, and a Member of the American Academy of Actuaries.
+Lee graduated Cum Laude from Brigham Young University (BYU) with a bachelor’s degree in statistics and is an Associate of the Society of Actuaries, an Enrolled Actuary, and a Member of the American Academy of Actuaries.
 Lee serves on the Society of Actuaries Retirement Section Council.
 He is a member of the Retirement System Assessment and Policy Committee of the American Academy of Actuaries.
 He also serves as a board member on BYU’s Actuarial Advisory Board.